playertr/ml_demo/README.md

 # ml_demo
 Experimental demos of dataset/model configuration and devops.
-Based on demo from [Sovit Ranjan Rath](https://debuggercafe.com/training-resnet18-from-scratch-using-pytorch/).

 # Organization:
 - Training Repo (this repo)